Campus facilities are closed until further notice. Limited in-person appointments

 Once the requisition has been approved by all appropriate approvers, it will be routed to the appropriate HR Consultant.
 The HR Consultant will attach screening questions and open the position on the website so applicants can apply for the position.
 The HR Consultant will develop general screening questions that screen for minimum qualifications based on the job description.
 Hiring managers are encouraged to work with their HR Consultant to develop additional screening questions that will identify applicants with preferred qualifications.

 Internal Position – Open to current Collin College employees only.
-Must be posted at least one week.
+Must be posted at least five business days.

 External Position – Open to all applicants, internal and external.
-Must be posted at least two weeks
+Must be posted at least 10 business days.

 While many requisitions are posted until filled, postings are subject to be closed/removed from the web at any time after the hiring manager feels s/he has a sufficient pool of qualified applicants and the position has been posted for at least the required minimum posting period.
 Applications will not be accepted for positions that have been closed/removed from the web.
 At the discretion of the hiring manager, a position that has been closed/removed from the web may be reopened as long as the hiring manager has not begun interviewing candidates.
 The only exception to this guideline would be if the hiring manager has completed interviews and determined that there are no viable candidates in the initial applicant pool.
 In the event the hiring manager requests the position to be reopened, the position must be reopened to all applicants until at least 5:00 p.m. the following business day.